Juanjdurillo/intro_unix/processes/README.md

 *Information on this section has been extracted from Michael Kerrisk.
 "The Linux Programming Interface"*
 # Creating a new process in UNIX

-In the UNIX OS a process can be created from an existing process.
+In UNIX a process can be created from an existing process.
 For that to happen, the existing process executes the system call `fork()`.
-Usually, the process that executes the `fork()` is referred to as *parent* process, and the process created with `fork()` is called *child process*.
+Usually, the process that executes the `fork()` is referred to as *parent* process and the process created with `fork()` is called *child process*.
 The child process is an exact copy of the parent.
-This means: its memory image is exactly as the in the parent process.
-When a `fork()` system call is performed, the kernel also created the PCB associated to the new child process.
+This means: its memory image is exactly as in the parent process.
+When a `fork()` system call is performed, the kernel also created the PCB associated with the new child process.

-After the call to `fork()` any of both the prent process or the child process may be selected by the kernel for execution (indeed any existing process within the kernel can be chosen for execution.
+After the call to `fork()` any of both the parent process or the child process may be selected by the kernel for execution (indeed any existing process within the kernel can be chosen for execution.
 The selection depends on many factors (e.g., process priority)).
-Both parent and child keep exeucting from the next instruction after the fork (therefore, it is a mistake to think that the child process peforms the execution of the program from the beginning).
-The only difference between parent and child is that the value returned by `fork()` is different in both: for the parent it returns the `pid` of the newly created child.
-For the child it returns 0.
+Both, parent and child keep executing the next instruction after the fork (therefore, it is a mistake to think that the child process performs the execution of the program from the beginning).
+The only difference between parent and child is that the value returned by `fork()` is different in both: for the parent, it returns the `PID` of the newly created child.
+For the chi, d it returns 0.

 The syntax of the fork() is pretty straightforward.
 ```c